Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Call

-Cost of Contacts in 2022: How Expensive Are They?
+Cost of Contacts in 2024: How Expensive Are Contacts

-Contact lenses can cost anywhere from $150 to $1,500 a year, depending on the brand, type, and your insurance coverage.
+The price for contact lenses can vary depending on the brand, type, and your insurance coverage.

-The price range for contacts can feel broad, but they have a highly variable price tag depending on a lot of factors.
-Specialty contacts that require a higher or uncommon prescription may cost more than those designed for mild to moderate myopia (nearsightedness) or hyperopia (farsightedness).
+The price range for contacts can seem broad, but they have a highly variable price tag depending on several factors.
+Specialty contacts that require a specialized prescription may cost more than those designed for simpler needs like mild-to-moderate myopia (nearsightedness) or hyperopia (farsightedness).

-There are also many different types and brands of contacts, which can impact price.
+There are also many different types and brands of contacts, which can impact price based on things like wear period and function.
 Rigid gas permeable (RGP), or hard contacts, are approved for daily use for up to a year.
 They can provide a high quality of visual clarity and refractive error correction.

 The Centers for Disease Control and Prevention (CDC) publishes that the vast majority of people in the United States who wear contacts (about 90 percent) wear soft contact lenses.
 Soft contacts are intended for daily use.
 They can either be daily disposable or meant for reuse for a week or a month, depending on the type and brand.